Neural Parametric Fokker-Planck Equations: Numerical methods

-In this section, we introduce our sampling efficient numerical method to compute the proposed parametric Fokker-Planck equations.
+In this section, we introduce our sampling efficient numerical method to compute the proposed parametric Fokker--Planck equations.

-Before we start, we want to mention that when dimension $d=1$, $G(\theta)$ has explicit solution according to Corollary \ref{1Dmetric}.
-Thus the push-forward approximation of 1D Fokker-Planck equation can be directly computed by solving the ODE system \eqref{wass_grad_flow_on_para_spc} with numerical methods, such as forward-Euler scheme \cite{liliuzhouzha}.
+Before we start, we want to mention that as stated in \cite{liliuzhouzha}, when dimension $d=1$, $G(\theta)$ has explicit solution.
+Thus the push-forward approximation of 1D Fokker--Planck equation can be directly computed by solving the ODE system \eqref{wass_grad_flow_on_para_spc} with numerical methods, such as forward-Euler scheme.
 In this section, our focus is on numerical methods for \eqref{wass_grad_flow_on_para_spc} with dimension $d\geq 2$.
 It turns out to be very challenging to compute \eqref{wass_grad_flow_on_para_spc} by the forward-Euler scheme directly.
 There are two reasons.
-One is that there is no known explicit formula for $G(\theta)$, and direct computation based on \eqref{Metric tensor D dimension} can be expansive because it requires to solve multiple differential equations.
+One is that there is no known explicit formula for $G(\theta)$, and direct computation based on \eqref{Metric tensor D dimension} can be expensive because it requires to solve multiple differential equations.
 The other is incurred by the high dimensionality, which is the main goal of this paper.
 To overcome the challenge of dimensionality, we choose to use deep neural networks to construct our $T(\theta)$.
 However, directly evaluating $G(\theta)^{-1} \nabla_{\theta} H(\theta)$ is difficult, alternative strategies must be sought.

 There are a few papers investigating numerical methods for gradient flows on Riemannian manifolds, such as Fisher natural gradient \cite{martens2015optimizing} and Wasserstein gradient \cite{carrillo2019primal}.
 The well known JKO scheme \cite{jordan1998variational} calculates the time discrete approximation of the Wasserstein gradient flow using an optimization formulation,